Angela Roberts

 Angela Susan Roberts is a New Zealand teacher, unionist and politician.

 Early life and career

-Roberts spent 20 years in the education sector teaching economics and drama.
-In 2013 Roberts became President of the Post Primary Teachers' Association (PPTA) union.
-As President she was critical of then-Education Minister Hekia Parata on teaching issues including Novopay and charter schools.
-In 2017 she took up a teaching position at Stratford High School, resigning as PPTA president, instead becoming senior vice president of the PPTA.
+Roberts spent 20 years in the education sector teaching economics and drama, including at Stratford High School.
+She was president of the Post Primary Teachers' Association (PPTA) union from 2013 to 2017.
+In that role, she was critical of then-Minister of Education Hekia Parata on teaching issues including Novopay and charter schools.
+When she returned to teaching in 2017, she became senior vice president of the PPTA.

-Subsequently, Roberts was involved in the Just Transition Summit conversations in Taranaki.
+Roberts was involved in the Just Transition Summit conversations in Taranaki, following the Sixth Labour Government's 2018 decision to ban new offshore oil and gas exploration permits.
 She took a particular interest in the role of education and training in sustaining future businesses and workforce.

 Member of Parliament

-There was speculation she would run as a Labour Party candidate in the 2017 election, a notion Roberts did not rule out.
+There was speculation Roberts would run as a Labour Party candidate in the 2017 election, a notion she did not rule out.
 However, at the last minute, she decided against running.